peterckeim/tournamentDatabase/README.md

 ```
 CREATE DATABASE tournament;
+\c tournament
 \i tournament.sql
 ```

-This will create the database, and import the .sql configuration file, giving you access to all configured tables and views.
+This will create the database, connect you to it, and import the .sql configuration file, giving you access to all configured tables and views.
 You have now successfully set up the database, and you are able to use the python functions found in tournament.py to manipulate and add data.

 For examples of how the functions are used, please look in the _tournament_test.py_ file